ALL STATE DATA UPDATED FOR 2020!

 Louisiana Hearings Approval Over Time

-As the table and the below chart indicate, Louisiana has always been lower than the national average when it comes to approvals at the Hearing level.
-In 2018, Louisiana ranked 30th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Louisiana has always been lower than the national average when it comes to approvals at the Hearing level, but has recently passed the National average.
+In 2020, Louisiana ranked 23rd in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Louisiana are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Louisiana may have a significant bearing on your chances for approval.